EU imposes sanctions in response to Myanmar coup | DW | 22.03.2021

 The sanctions mark the most significant EU response so far to the coup.
 At least 250 people have been killed so far in violent crackdowns on the ongoing anti-junta protests.

+Among those sanctioned was junta chief Min Aung Hlaing, who has been slapped with an assets freeze and visa ban blacklist.

+"Commander-in-Chief Min Aung Hlaing has been directly involved in and responsible for decision making concerning state functions and is therefore responsible for undermining democracy and the rule of law," the bloc's official journal said.
+A total of 11 individuals involved in Myanmar's military coup and the repression of demonstrators were targeted.

-German Foreign Minister Heiko Maas said Monday that the EU intends to only target individuals who are responsible for violence in Myanmar.
+German Foreign Minister Heiko Maas said Monday that the EU intended to only target individuals who were responsible for violence in Myanmar.

 "The number of murders has reached an unbearable extent, which is why we will not be able to avoid imposing sanctions," Maas told reporters as he arrived in Brussels.